 Medical Requirements in the Blue Book

 When the SSA receives an application for disability benefits, they evaluate it against a number of requirements.
-First, they use the Blue Book to see if it matches any conditions in their official list.
-If so, you'd automatically be approved for benefits.
+First, they use the their disabling conditions guidelines.

 COPD can be found in Section 3.02—Chronic pulmonary insufficiency, under Respiratory Disorders.